 Itchy skin from allergies

 Dogs with allergies will likely develop sneezing accompanied with fluid nasal discharge.
 The eye area can also quickly become irritated if your dog suffers from allergies.
-This irritation often manifests with excessive itching.
-In this case, dogs may often rub their face up against furniture (or even on the carpet) to relieve the itchy and scratchy feelings on their face.
+According to WebMD, this irritation often manifests with excessive itching.
+In this case, you may find that your dog keeps rubbing his face on things, including furniture (or even on the carpet) to relieve the itchy and scratchy feelings on their face.

 A dog with an ear infection will likely be in a great deal of discomfort.
 To relieve the itchiness often associated with ear infections, dogs may rub their head against your furniture, the carpet or the walls in your home.
-You may also notice that your dog is often scratching her ear with her foot.
+So, you may just find your dog rubbing her face on the couch as a way to sooth her itchy ears.
+You may also notice that your dog is often scratching her ear with her foot, according to petMD.
 If this does not provide enough itch relief, your dog will resort to rubbing against your furniture.

-If your dog is scratching herself and rubbing against furniture quite excessively, her skin is likely irritated.
-Consult your veterinarian so that she can examine your dog for skin infections, mites, fleas, dry skin or an anaphylactic reaction.
+If your dog keeps rubbing her face on things and is scratching herself or rubbing against furniture quite excessively, her skin is likely irritated.
+Consult your veterinarian so that she can examine your dog for skin infections, mites, fleas, dry skin, or an anaphylactic reaction.
 Some of these concerns may not be visible to the naked eye so your dog's rubbing behavior may be quite confusing to you.

 Your dog may also be suffering from a nasal infection or a virus if you regularly see your dog rubbing her nose on the bed.
 If this is the case, you might also notice some nasal discharge.